apollographql/rover-init-starters/add-mcp/QUICKSTART_MCP.md

 **Transform your GraphQL API into AI-accessible tools in under 5 minutes!**

-This guide shows you how to add Apollo MCP (Model Context Protocol) Server capabilities to any existing GraphQL project, making your API accessible to AI assistants like Claude.
+This guide shows you how to add Apollo MCP (Model Context Protocol) Server capabilities to any existing GraphQL project, making your API accessible to AI assistants.

 ## 🚀 What You'll Get

-- **AI-Powered API Access**: Let Claude execute GraphQL queries and mutations against your API
+- **AI-Powered API Access**: Let your AI assistant execute GraphQL queries and mutations against your API
 - **Zero Code Changes**: Works with existing GraphQL APIs without modification
 - **Rich Tool Library**: Convert GraphQL operations into callable AI tools
 - **Enterprise Ready**: Built-in authentication, rate limiting, and monitoring